Preksha25/Preksha.github.io/index.md

    </ul>

 # Internship
+   Interned at IBM Labs from July, 2015 to December, 2015

     ## Problem Statemnet
       In a typical design flow, multiple tools and scripts are used.
 Each tool reads the input, its associated constraints, processes and generates data as output.
 At present there is no